Remondarefat/Instagram_Clone/README.md

 * Mina Naguib
 * Remonda Refaat

-Here are screenshots that show the Candella E-commerce application in use.
+Here are screenshots that show the Instagram_Clone in use.

 **Sign Up**
 ![Sign Up](/images/register.png?raw=true "Sign Up")